opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.markdown

     extraction.
 You can find it in
     `samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/src/RobusMatcher.cpp`.
 In your
     *RobusMatch* object you can use any of the 2D features detectors of OpenCV.
 In this case I used
-    @ref cv::ORB features because is based on @ref cv::FAST to detect the keypoints and @ref cv::xfeatures2d::BriefDescriptorExtractor to extract the descriptors which means that is fast and robust to rotations.
+    @ref cv::ORB features because is based on @ref cv::FAST to detect the keypoints and cv::xfeatures2d::BriefDescriptorExtractor to extract the descriptors which means that is fast and robust to rotations.
 You can find more detailed information about *ORB* in the documentation.